rubysg/minitest_demo/README.md

 ## Minitest Demo Template

-A simple, one file, template for demo'ing Test Driven Development with the Minitest testing framework.
-Used in introduction to Ruby Pair Programming sessions.
+A template for demonstrating Test Driven Development of a simple calculator using Minitest.
+As used in introduction to Ruby Pair Programming sessions.

 ## How to Use the Template